notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 ```

 Run either `cargo run` or `cargo build` at this point to compile the app.
-You should still see the same output from the previous blog post if you're running it,
+You should still see the same output from [Part I] if you `cargo run`,
 as we haven't changed anything from the perspective of a visiting user.
 The last objective which ties everything together will be seeding the database
 and outputting that seed data to the user.